rileyle/UCGretina/README.md

 > (Mandatory) Set name of the cache file to be generated.
 Trajectories of the beam-like reaction products in the target and S800 data are written to this file.

 > *Notes: (a) Sometimes events are killed before the reaction product leaves the target (if, for example the reaction product stops in the target frame).
-When this happens when generating a cache file, the event does not produce an entry in the cache file.
-The cache file header will not reflect these lost events, and it is necessary to simulate a larger number events than is needed in the cache file to compensate. (b) When used with multithreading enabled, a separate cache file is written/read by each thread.*
+When this happens while generating a cache file, the event does not produce an entry in the cache file.
+A warning is issued, and the cache file header will accurately reflect these lost events.
+In this case it is necessary to simulate a larger number events than is needed in the cache file to compensate. (b) When used with multithreading enabled, a separate cache file is written/read by each thread.
+The `/run/numberOfThreads` and `/run/eventModulo` commands must be used to ensure an equal distribution of entries among the cache files (see Multithreading above).*

 ### Cache Simulations ###